Can YOU Contribute to a Roth IRA in 2026? Income Limits & Contribution Caps Explained

 Michael’s Pro Tip for Savers 50+:

-“That extra $1,000 catch-up is a golden opportunity.
+“That extra $1,100 catch‑up is a golden opportunity.
 I always urged clients in this age group to max it out if possible.
-Over a decade,

-The All-Important Deadline: When to Make Your 2025 Contributions
+The All-Important Deadline: When to Make Your 2026 IRA Contributions

-You have until the tax filing deadline for the 2025 tax year to make your contributions.
-This is typically April 15, 2026.
-When contributing between January 1 and April 15, 2026, be sure to clearly designate to your IRA custodian that the contribution is for tax year 2025.
+You have until the tax filing deadline for the 2026 tax year to make your 2026 Roth IRA contributions, which is typically April 15, 2027.
+When contributing between January 1 and April 15, 2027, be sure to clearly designate to your IRA custodian that the contribution is for tax year 2026

 Understanding Your MAGI: The Key to Roth IRA Income Eligibility